ezzieyguywuf/dev_journal/journal.md

 - Explore virgl: someone said I could probably get very good graphics acceleration with this, and **not** have to forward my graphics card to the VM

+_later that day_

+Sweet, windows 10 update finished!
+However, the audio is all garbled, ugh!
+I think last time it had something to do with "MSI Interrupt" I think, so I'll google around and see if I can re-do it.
+It doesn't seem to bother my daughter, so I'll just let her enjoy her game-time for now.

 2021-05-27
 ==========